IbrahimHindawi/Knim/README.md

 ⚠️This repository is still a work in progress⚠️

-- Tested only on Windows so far
+- Tested only on Windows (Direct3D11 and OpenGL) and linux (OpenGL)
-- Only Direct3D11 and OpenGL
 - More Backends & Systems coming soon

 ## Dependencies

-- You need node installed on your system PATH. you can download the binary
+- You need node installed on your system PATH.
+(You can download the binary)

 ## Features